databrickslabs/splunk-integration/app/README.md

 # RELEASE NOTES VERSION 1.2.0
 * Updated the Add-on to allow non-admin users to execute the custom commands.
 * Added support for creation of multiple accounts.
+* Added a mechanism to use Proxy just for AAD authentication.

 # RELEASE NOTES VERSION 1.1.0
 * Added support for authentication through Azure Active Directory for Azure Databricks instance.